 While the two harvest seasons have clear similarities, there are some instances where we encounter clear differences and the fact that Atonement is a Sabbath while Passover is not, constitutes the first of these difference.

 Always, a Sabbath means a rest from Satan and normally an occasion when we can draw closer to God than any other day of the week.
 This time is no different – there is a Sabbath because the world will experience a total rest from the evil influences of Satan and his demons.
-This situation is unlike Passover where Satan was not literally banished, leaving the Prophets and Saints to strive in an evil world controlled by Satan.
+This situation is unlike Passover where Satan was not literally banished, leaving the Prophets and Saints to strive in an evil world under the sway of Satan.
 However, for those who take part in the second resurrection, their "day of judgement" will be partly typified by the literal absence of Satan and demonic activity.
 It will be a literal spiritual rest from Satan – no adversary to deceive or cause people to harm others – as well as spiritual banishment of Satan by living God's way of life.

 & God’s plan of salvation is depicted by the two wheat harvests in the Middle East.
 These two harvests represent two different periods in history and two different groups of people.
 Accordingly, there are two different, but almost identical parts to the overall plan of salvation.
 The repetition in God's Holy Days, showing the two stages to His plan, are first observed in the Day of Atonement as displayed in the table below.